Your first treatment

 Care will be taken examining any areas of pain, tension or weakness before and/or during your treatment.
 My aim then is to weave together all the information gathered, and make a diagnosis based on the principles of Chinese medicine.
 Your treatment plan will be something we work out together; it will reflect your individual needs and specific circumstances and will include supporting you regarding the things you can do to help yourself.

-Loose trousers and a top with sleeves.
-This allows easy access to the most commonly used points on the lower legs, arms, abdomen, chest and back.
+Loose trousers or a skirt and a comfy top with sleeves allow easy access to the most commonly used points on the lower legs, arms, abdomen, chest and back.
 It is also ideal for therapeutic massage which is usually given over light clothing.
 There are acupuncture points all over the body so in some cases you will need to undress to your underwear.

-Yes - please eat something light before treatment and avoid anything alcoholic.
+Yes - something light and avoid anything alcoholic.

 Will acupuncture hurt?

-Usually when the needles are inserted there is no pain, sometimes there is a slight pricking, tingling or aching.
-These sensations are usually very brief and once the needles are in place most people feel very relaxed.
+Usually there is no pain when the needles are inserted.
+Sometimes there is a slight pricking, tingling or aching, these sensations are usually very brief and once the needles are in place most people feel very relaxed.

-Important points that are sometimes too sensitive to be stimulated with the needle can be activated with hands and it can be used as an alternative to acupuncture for people who are fearful of needles.
+Important points that are sometimes too sensitive to be stimulated with the needle can be activated with the hands and fingers.
+Sometimes referred to as acupuncture without needles acupressure can be an effective alternative to acupuncture for people who are fearful of needles.